norahellstadius/Project_Droid/README.md

 docker-compose run app
 ```

-This will run the container and automatically execute the Python script, guiding the user to create a ticket from just a title).
+This will run the container and automatically execute the Python script, guiding the user to create a ticket from just a title.

 ### 2. Create a Ticket